afrid0315/aws-azure-devops-interview_questions/DevOps-interviewQuestionsAnswers.md

 Components: Typically involves backup systems, offsite storage, replication, and procedures to restore critical systems and data.

 Key Considerations: Identifying critical systems, defining recovery time objectives (RTO) and recovery point objectives (RPO), and regular testing to ensure effectiveness.

+#### 18. Difference between Maven install package and maven clean package?
+**Answer.** mvn clean package is used to firstly clean the existing build artifact and packages the project, create the distributable format like (jar, war..) mvn install package is also going to do all the steps mvn clean package does.
+But, additionally it will also install the project artifacts into the local maven repository for use by other local projects.